The Tragic Real-Life Story Of Bruce Willis

 In 2001, Willis was rehearsing Sam Shepard's play "True West" in Idaho when he learned of his younger brother's pancreatic cancer diagnosis.
 He then took trips between Idaho and Robert Willis' home in Massachusetts.
 At the time, People Magazine reported that Willis took a break from acting in order to take care of his brother and purchased him a home.
 Prior to his death, Robert urged loved ones to not "grieve too hard," according to Willis (via The New York Times).
 Robert passed away only six weeks later, and the national telecast of "True West" was dedicated to his memory.

 Willis didn't take his brother's warning to heart.
 According to the Irish Examiner, Willis used a medium a year later to contact his brother in the afterlife.
 Willis said that the medium began speaking in his brother's voice and cursing in his manner.
 The experience made Willis cry, and his views on the afterlife changed.
 "Tears rolled down my face and now I know the switch is not turned off, that there is life after death.
-I don't know how it works but I believe it," he said (via the Irish Examiner).
+I don't know how it works, but I believe it," he said (via the Irish Examiner).

-He divorced Demi Moore
+Bruce Willis divorced Demi Moore

 Willis had a more simplistic answer for their split: "Things change."
 In an interview with Rolling Stone in 2000, Willis explained that their public-facing marriage was also difficult to maintain and "was under a huge magnifying glass all the time."
+Still, he admitted he still loved her, and the pair was committed to their children.
+"Our friendship continues," he said.
+"The institution has been set aside."

-He hasn't won a major award for his movies
+Willis hasn't won a major award for his movies

 In an interview with GQ, Willis said he never expected an Oscar and didn't pay much attention to the lack of recognition.
 Calling an Oscar nomination "whimsical," he said, "You don't get an Oscar for comedy, and you don't get it for shooting people."